google/angle/README.md

 ##Contributing
 * Join our [Google group](https://groups.google.com/group/angleproject) to keep up to date.
+* Join us on IRC in the #ANGLEproject channel on FreeNode.
 * Read about ANGLE development on the [wiki](http://code.google.com/p/angleproject/w/list).
 * Become a [code contributor](https://code.google.com/p/angleproject/wiki/ContributingCode).
 * File bugs in the [issue tracker](http://code.google.com/p/angleproject/issues/list) (preferably with an isolated test-case).